freneticmonkey/migrate/doc/TestCases.md

     - [ ] FAIL: a migration while another migration is in progress
     - [ ] FAIL: an unknown migration (unknown id)
     - [ ] FAIL: a destructive migration WITHOUT --allow-destructive
-    - [ ] FAIL: mid migration resulting in a rename not updating the metadata in the management database.
+    - [ ] FAIL: mid migration fail during a rename which results in the metadata not being updated in the management database.